 International Day For Natural Disaster Reduction

-International Day for Disaster Reduction is an international observance day that is observed on October 13th and encourages governments and citizens all over the world to build communities and nations that are more resilient to disaster.
-Every couple of years, the United Nations Office for Disaster Risk Reduction, or UNDRR, works with experts, community leaders, thinkers, and innovators to investigate the risk status around the world.
+International Day for Disaster Reduction is an international observance day that is observed on October 13th and encourages governments and citizens all over the world to build communities and nations that are more resilient to disasters.

-They highlight emerging trends, examine government and human behavior, and come up with plans that help to mitigate risk.
-Storms, climate change, and water shortages are going to have a bigger impact on communities around the world, and this holiday hopes to be a springboard that helps to address those concerns.
+Storms, climate change, and water shortages are going to have a bigger impact on communities around the world, and this holiday hopes to be a springboard that helps address those concerns.

-The History Of International Day For Disaster Reduction
+The History of International Day for Disaster Reduction

-This day was first created in 1989 after the United Nations General Assembly asked for a holiday to be created to promote risk awareness and disaster reduction around the world.
+This day was first created in 1989 after the United Nations General Assembly asked for a day to be created to promote risk awareness and disaster reduction around the world.
 The date for this holiday was set for October 13th.

-Preparing For Emergencies
+Preparing for Emergencies

 In the spirit of this holiday, we’ve decided to list some of the things that the average person can do to prepare themselves and their families for any disaster that might occur.
-Below are the tips that will help families handle adversity better in an emergency.
+Below are tips that will help families handle adversity better in an emergency.

 • Prepare a plan of action.